spontoreau/PowerBI.Api.Client/README.md

 ## More to come !
 PowerBI & PowerBI Api are preview product.
-They are actively develp by Microsoft.
+They are actively develop by Microsoft.
-I hope they will add new features to the Rest api soon
+I hope they will add new features to the Rest api soon :)